 To increase student academic achievement through strategies such as improving teacher and principal quality and increasing the number of highly qualified teachers in the classroom and highly qualified principals and assistant principals in schools.

 Title III, Part A - ELA

-To help ensure that children who are LEP, including immigrants, attain English proficiency, develop high levels of academic attainment in English, and meet the same challenging state academic content and student academic achievement standards as all children are expected to meet.
+To help ensure that English Learners and immigrant students, attain English proficiency, develop high levels of academic attainment in English, and meet the same challenging state academic standards that all children are expected to meet.